joshuamhtsang/mini_essays/2024-05-14_iproute2-bridges/iproute2_bridges.md

 1. 'iproute2' is a collection of userspace utilities for controlling and monitoring various networking features in the Linux kernel.

-2. It's time to stop using 'ifconfig' and 'route' utilities, both are effectively superceded by the utilities provided in 'iproute2'.
+2. It's time to stop using `ifconfig` and `route` utilities, both are effectively superceded by the utilities provided in `iproute2`.
 However, both utilities are kept in Linux distributions for backward compatibility.

 3. Some of the utilities provided by 'iproute2' are:
-   - ip:
+   - `ip`:
      One set of common usages is 'ip link':
      - `ip -j link show` : Shows the links/network interfaces in the root network namespace 'netns' in JSON format (-j flag).
 This is similar to the old command 'ifconfig'.